w3f/polkadot-wiki/docs/learn/learn-governance.md

 ## Summary

-The figure below shows an overview of Governance V1 with main players and different paths from submitting proposal to voting on referenda.
+The figure below shows an overview of Governance V1 with the key actors and different paths for submitting a proposal that can potentially be voted on as a referendum.

 ![gov1-overview](../assets/gov1-overview.png)